yukijina/react-project-recipes-backend/README.md

 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

-## Frontend React/Redux
+### Frontend React/Redux
-- Check out/clone the repository for client side, handled with React/Redux `https://github.com/yukijina/react-project-recipes-client`
+- Clone and check out the repository for client side, handled with React/Redux `https://github.com/yukijina/react-project-recipes-client`